4.93/5

 • Experiencing the death of a close friend or loved one

 Anxiety can be a confusing feeling for many people.
 This is especially true for children, who are still learning about complex emotions and sensations.
-They may not always be able to understand or express these feelings, so some symptoms may arise, such as:
+They may not always be able to understand or express these feelings.

 • Irritability